lkachury/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 The chart below visualizes the number of successful, failed, and canceled theater projects based on the month of the year they launched.
+This chart was created by  extracting the year from the “Date Created Conversion” column and creating a pivot table based on the Theater category throughout the years.
+The pivot table was then filtered so that the column labels displayed the number of "successful," "failed," and "canceled" theater projects for each month of the year.
+This line chart from the pivot table was created to visualize the relationship between theater outcomes and launch month.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/108038989/177430634-7a190267-4f3c-4cdc-98d4-90f8b4f37672.png)